 This white paper was developed by the Smart Card Alliance Transportation Council to inform the transit industry of the opportunities, benefits and challenges of accepting contactless open bank cards for fare payment and to inform the bank card industry of unique requirements for transit fare collection.

 Mass transit agencies worldwide have been using stored value prepaid cards for electronic ticketing since the 1970s.
 Through the late 1990s, this market steadily began transitioning from magnetic stripe technology to contactless smart cards.
 Today, virtually all transit fare payment systems use contactless smart cards as the primary ticket medium.
-Major deployments are already operational in cities around the world, including Hong Kong, Seoul, Pusan, Washington, D.C., and Shanghai.
+Major deployments are already operational in cities around the world, including Hong Kong, Singapore, Paris and Tokyo.

 Since the late 1990s, U.S. transit agencies have made significant investments in contactless smart card-based automatic fare collection (AFC) systems, with over $1 billion in contracts awarded for new systems that incorporate the latest developments in information technology (IT).
 Most of these systems use agency-branded contactless smart cards as the primary fare medium.
 Most major U.S. metropolitan areas now have closed-loop, stored value contactless smart card-based AFC systems including: Washington, D.C.; San Francisco; Oakland; Los Angeles; Chicago; San Diego; Seattle; Minneapolis; Houston; Boston; Philadelphia; Atlanta; and the New York/New Jersey area.